 - 3.8.
 Clusters should contain a mix of unit sizes.
-Care should be taken to refrain from placing more than 3 to 4 larger family units together, to help prevent high concentrations of children/young adults which could potentially result in management issues.
-Preference is to intersperse the larger units with smaller 1 or 2 bed units. - 3.9.
+Care should be taken to refrain from placing more than 3 to 4 larger units together; preference is to intersperse the larger units with smaller 1 or 2 bed units. - 3.9.
 For flats, if possible, there should be a mix of unit sizes in blocks and on each floor. - 3.10.
 Finally, at all stages of design, service charges levels should be considered.
-High service charges will increase the risk of the affordable units being unaffordable.

-- 3.11.
-It is recommended that there is early engagement with the relevant council's Housing Strategy Team, before the pre-app process starts.
+High service charges will increase the risk of the affordable units being unaffordable. - 3.11.
+It is recommended that there is early engagement with the relevant council's Housing Strategy Team (before the pre-app process starts) and with the Registered Provider.
 This will help to ensure that a timely agreement on the distribution of the affordable housing can be reached.
 It is also expected that the applicant will provide a robust Affordable Housing Statement to be submitted with the application.
-It will need to cover the reasonings for placement and tenure/size distribution of the affordable units across the development and how these are expected to contribute towards a mixed, balanced, and sustainable community. - 3.12.
+It will need to cover the reasonings for placement and tenure/size distribution of the affordable units across the development and how these are expected to contribute towards a mixed, balanced, and sustainable community.

+3.12.
 For some schemes both councils will seek to implement and publish a Local Lettings Plan (LLP) detailing how applicants should be prioritised for the allocation and letting of the Social and/or Affordable Rent homes.
 An LLP, such as for initial allocations on new larger developments, will help to achieve broader objectives for creating mixed and balanced communities, or can help to address or prevent particular issues from arising in a local area.
 The LLP will need to be discussed and agreed by all parties involved.